 Are you a huge fan of nut butter?
 What about chicken?
-Then you are in the right place, so grab a plate or two and gather around the table because this recipe has your name written all over it.
+Then you are in the right place, so grab a plate or two and gather around the table because this paleo style almond chicken stew recipe has your name written all over it.

 The almond chicken stew is actually inspired my the West African peanut stew, if you haven’t tried African peanut stew or even the soup I highly recommend it.
 I just couldn’t pass up the opportunity to make my own rendition of this wonderful meal.
 I have come across different variations of the aforementioned dish some vegan and some carnivore nevertheless the end result is a rich, creamy moderately seasoned stew.

 Turning almond chicken stew into a vegan concept

 With my recipe you can go even further and recreate the darn thing by making it vegan, toss in some pulse or beans and omit the meat if you wish.
 I haven’t tried this myself, but I’m sure if will taste just a fab.

 Do note that this recipe is legume free (peanut is a legume) and also not a part of the paleo diet.
 However, if you’re gluten free then this recipe shouldn’t be a problem as I paired the chicken with some sweet potato mash.

 The meat is generously seasoned with my creole cajun seasoning mix, so make sure to have some stocked up in the spice rack because you’ll be needing it on rotation.

 You can prep the dry rub overnight to allow it to infuse the chicken for several hours, that’s my preferred way of doing things.